 If you see something not working, check all the connections, soldering on the leds, etc..

-Housing The 3D printed housing parts should fit together snug and there shouldn't be any warping.
+The 3D printed housing parts should fit together snug and there shouldn't be any warping.
 If there is, they won't sit flush.

 The round ridges in the backplate are where the neopixel rings sit on.